Music of the Final Fantasy VII series: Final Fantasy VII Remake

 In 2020 Square Enix released Final Fantasy VII Remake, the first section of a multi-episode remake of Final Fantasy VII.
 A seven-disc, 156-track, 8:34:28 soundtrack album, Final Fantasy VII Remake Original Soundtrack, was released on May 27, with a special edition adding an eighth 1:07:16 disc with an additional 24 tracks from the jukebox feature in the game.
 The soundtrack contains arrangements of Uematsu's music from the original game, along with new compositions by Masashi Hamauzu and others.

+Additionally, the theme song "Hollow", composed by Uematsu and performed by Yosh was released as a single on May 27, 2020.

+Final Fantasy VII Rebirth

+The second installment of the Remake trilogy, Final Fantasy VII Rebirth was released in February 2024.
+The seven-disc, 175-track, 9:09:25 soundtrack album, Final Fantasy VII Rebirth Original Soundtrack, was released on April 10.
+The special edition includes a 34-track bonus disc containing music from Rebirth's mini-games.
+As with Remake, the soundtrack contains arrangements of Uematsu's music from the original game along with new compositions and arrangements.

+Additionally, the theme song "No Promises to Keep", composed by Uematsu and performed by Loren Allred was released as a single on April 3.

 Compilation albums

 Advent Children

 Final Fantasy VII: Advent Children is the 2005 CGI film sequel to the original game, and the beginning of the Compilation of Final Fantasy VII.
 Its soundtrack album, Final Fantasy VII Advent Children Original Soundtrack, was released on September 28, 2005, containing new material created specifically for the film, as well as arrangements of tunes from the Final Fantasy VII soundtrack.
 Both the original tracks and the arrangements cover a variety of musical styles, including orchestral, choral, classical piano, and rock music; Variety noted that the styles vary between "sparse piano noodlings, pop metal thrashings and cloying power ballads".
-The tracks were composed by Nobuo Uematsu, Keiji Kawamori, Kenichiro Fukui, and Tsuyoshi Sekito, and arranged by Fukui, Sekito, Kawamori, Shirō Hamaguchi, and Kazuhiko Toyama.
+The tracks were composed by Nobuo Uematsu, Keiji Kawamori, Kenichiro Fukui, and Tsuyoshi Sekito, and arranged by Fukui, Sekito, Kawamori, Shirō Hamaguchi, Kazuhiko Toyama and The Black Mages.
 Upon hearing each track, Nomura would make some changes, and have the composers re-record the piece.
 The song "Calling" from 1989 by former Boøwy vocalist Kyosuke Himuro was used in the film's credits.
 Some of the piano tracks are longer than what was included in the film.
 The album spans 26 tracks on two discs, covering a duration of 1:21:41.
 In addition to the regular release, a limited edition was produced with a foil slipcover and a booklet of credits and lyrics.
 The soundtrack album reached position #15 on the Japanese Oricon music charts, and stayed on the charts for 10 weeks.